-Most purchase home loans (and non-owner occupied refinances) close and fund on the same day.
-A refinance on a primary home has a mandatory three-day recession period.
+Most purchase home loans (and non-owner-occupied refinances) close and fund on the same day.
+Conversely, refinances on primary homes mandate a three-day-rescission period before funding (see below for more details).

 Mortgage Loan Process Outline